Where We Be

 Can you tell I'm having fun?

-We do 8 ziplines on our way to the lodge, and by the end of it we're getting pretty good,
+We do 8 ziplines on our way to the lodge, and by the end of it we're getting pretty good, latching and unlatching ourselves to the cables, with the guides double-checking our work

+We drink coffee while enjoying outstanding views.
+We and our two fellow guests have this gorgeous jungle sanctuary all to ourselves.
 Note: in the rainy season the falls are so huge they sometimes have to put up tarps to keep the mist from overwhelming the guests!

 A short walk brings us to these smaller waterfalls, perfectly sized for a cool shower

 Afterwards we relax and pet the friendly cats.
 The roar of the falls is constant.
-At 6:30 we share a hot dinner of chicken, rice, and veggies,
+At 6:30 we share a hot dinner of chicken, rice, and veggies, then sit around the fire and chat contentedly until dark.
+Happily exhausted, we head off to our own private treehouse for the night.

-a slower pace after a full day of adrenaline
+We take a long time at the falls after a full day of adrenaline

 But first we have to put our harnesses back on for the final short zipline to our treehouse!
+Now if that isn’t one of the most interesting ways to get to your lodgings, I don’t know what is.

-one over 400.
+The longest ziplines are all on our second day -- including several runs over 300 meters and one over 400.
 That’s a good, long time to appreciate the jungle scenery zooming by below you.

-We also cross this crazy U-shaped cable bridge made of
+We also cross this crazy U-shaped cable bridge made of dozens of free-swinging cables -- not easy!

 Along the way we get to cross this swaying canopy bridge

-we have!
+We awake bright and early, eager for more adventure.
 We take an amazing 14 ziplines from platform to platform.

 Around 1 pm, after lunch at the lodge and a final waterfall shower, we begin hiking out.
-It's a hard, steep slog through
+It's a hard, steep slog through jungle terrain.
+Eventually we reach this “via ferrata,” an assisted cliff climb where brackets are bolted into the cliff face.

 The via ferrata is challenging but in a fun way.
-You're always roped in so it's safe
+You're always roped in, so it's safe.

-how much or how little to use the brake in order to land with the right amount of speed on the platform.
+Robin takes her first zipline.
+Note how she's using the crooked stick, holding it just behind the wheel that runs along the zipline, to brake and keep herself facing forward.
+It takes a little practice to gauge how much or how little to use the brake in order to land with the right amount of speed on the platform.

-The last zipline brings us to a series of tiered wooden steps and walkways that
+The last zipline brings us to a series of tiered wooden steps and walkways that lead us to our Tree Top lodge around 3:30 pm.
+What a breathtaking location!

 Amidst all this adventure, the jungle scenery is gorgeous

-same block as Green Discovery, which runs Tree Top Explorer.
+Before and after our adventure, we enjoy the modern comforts of the Pakse Hotel.
+It's located on the same block as Green Discovery, which runs Tree Top Explorer.